-How can a global organization provide advanced education to its personnel worldwide?
+How can a global org provide advanced education to its personnel worldwide?

 JTI (Japan Tobacco International) was looking to answer the question: How can we provide learning and development resources to our global population in an impactful way?